Lord Herbert Scott

 Lieutenant Colonel Lord Herbert Andrew Montagu Douglas Scott, (30 November 1872 – 17 June 1944) was the fifth child born to William Henry Walter Montagu Douglas Scott, 6th Duke of Buccleuch & 8th Duke of Queensberry and Louisa Montagu Douglas Scott, Duchess of Buccleuch and Queensberry.

-Montagu Douglas Scott was the great-grandfather of Sarah, Duchess of York, and the maternal great-great-grandfather of Princess Beatrice and Princess Eugenie of York.
-He was also the paternal uncle of Princess Alice, Duchess of Gloucester, and thereby the maternal granduncle of Prince William and Prince Richard, Duke of Gloucester.
+Montagu Douglas Scott was the great-grandfather of Sarah Ferguson, and the maternal great-great-grandfather of Princess Beatrice and Princess Eugenie of York.
+He was also the paternal uncle of Princess Alice, Duchess of Gloucester, and thereby the maternal great-uncle of Prince William of Gloucester and Prince Richard, Duke of Gloucester.

-Early life, marriage, and family
+Early life, marriage and family

 Herbert Andrew Montagu Douglas Scott was born at Montagu House in Whitehall, London, on 30 November 1872.
 He was the fifth child born in a family of six boys and two girls.

 On 26 April 1905, he married Marie Josephine Agnes Edwards, daughter of James Andrew Edwards and Kate Marion Agnes MacNamara, at St Peter's Church, Eaton Square, London.
 They had three children: